What Are the Symptoms of Low Testosterone (Deficiency)?

 There are several reasons that testosterone levels may be low:

-- The pituitary gland, which controls testosterone production through the production of LH, is not secreting enough LH to stimulate production of testosterone by the testicles.
+- The pituitary gland, which controls testosterone production through the production of LH, is not secreting enough LH to stimulate the production of testosterone by the testicles.
 In this case, total testosterone would be low.

 - Disease or infections.